-Maple Springs also features a good-sized bunkhouse (heated and air-conditioned), composed of two large rooms containing both single and bunk beds-group housing for about 20 people or so.
+Maple Springs also features a good-sized bunkhouse (heated and air-conditioned), composed of two large rooms containing both single and bunk beds-group housing for 20 people.
 Next to each bed is a tall metal hang-up closet/shelf unit for that person's clothes and gear.
 The bunkhouse also has a couch, a television and a tall mini-fridge, but it does not have a bathroom.
-The beds are 'first come, first served,' but (like the bedrooms in the main house) you generally will not spend much time there except for sleeping.
+The beds are 'first come, first served,' but (like the bedrooms in the main house) you generally will not spend much time there, except for sleeping.